 Watch for the Barn Swallow’s smooth, fluid wingbeats and the way they pull their wingtips back at the end of each stroke.
 These birds feed almost exclusively in flight, flying lower than many other swallow species and often nearly hugging the ground or water surface.
 They catch flies and other prey in midair above fields, marshes, lakes, and coastal waters, and often follow farm implements, cattle herds, and humans to snag flushed insects.
 They occasionally feed on sluggish or dead insects on the ground, and in cold weather will pluck flies off barn walls.
 Barn Swallows also drink and even bathe on the wing, dipping down to take a mouthful of water or touch their belly to the surface for a quick rinse.
 Males defend a small territory around the nest site and aggressively chase away other males, even grabbing them with their feet and tumbling to the ground.
 Individuals or groups of Barn Swallows mob predators such as hawks, gulls, or grackles that approach nests.Back to top

-Barn Swallow populations declined by just over 1 percent per year from 1966 to 2010, resulting in a cumulative decline of 41 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 120 million with 24 percent spending some part of the year in the U.S, 2 percent in Mexico, and 4 percent breeding in Canada.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Barn Swallows were hunted for the hat trade in the nineteenth century, and are still hunted for food in parts of their wintering range.
-Discarded twine or fishing line can pose a problem when Barn Swallows use these materials to line their nests, where the strands can entangle adults or young and trap them.
-On a more positive note, this species has benefited from human-made structures, and people generally encourage these pretty, insect-eating birds to nest near them.
+Barn Swallow populations declined by close to 0.6% per year from 1966 to 2019, resulting in an estimated cumulative decline of 25%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 190 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Barn Swallows were hunted for the hat trade in the nineteenth century and are still hunted for food in parts of their wintering range.
+Discarded twine or fishing line can pose a problem when Barn Swallows use these materials to line their nests, because the strands can entangle adults or young and trap them.
+On a more positive note, this species has benefited from human-made structures, and people generally encourage these attractive, insect-eating birds to nest near them.
 As a result, Barn Swallows have greatly expanded their breeding range and numbers as people have settled the continent.Back to top

 Myers, G. R. and D. W. Waller.
-1977.
+(1977).
 Helpers at the nest in Barn Swallows.
-Auk, 94;3, 596.
+Auk 94:596.

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.